FabriceSalvaire/poc-portal-backend/README.md

 ### Deploy on production

-See `app/deployment/` for Nginx and Systemd.
+See `app/deployment/` for Nginx and systemd configuration.

-Stripe forwarder must be set from the dashboard.
+**Note:** Stripe webhooks must be set from the dashboard.

 # OpenAPI